 What is an Administrative Assistant?

-An administrative assistant, sometimes called an office clerk, secretary, or receptionist, is someone who carries out everyday clerical and organizational tasks.
+An administrative assistant, sometimes called an office clerk, receptionist, or secretary, carries out everyday clerical and organizational tasks.
 They are among an organization's most important employees, keeping everything running smoothly behind the scenes.

 What does an Administrative Assistant do?

 Administrative assistants organize files, draft messages, schedule appointments, and help out other staff.
 Administrative assistants use a computer to create spreadsheets, compose messages, manage databases, and whip up presentations, reports, and documents.
 They also may negotiate with vendors, buy supplies, manage stockrooms or corporate libraries, and get data from various sources.

 Specific job duties vary by experience, job title, and specialty.
 The work of an administrative assistant may involve the following duties:

 - Maintain paper and electronic filing systems for records and messages

 - Route and distribute incoming mail and email